Home ยป What is isometric training ยป What Is Muscle Confusion? (And Why Most Athletes Get It Wrong)

 - you struggle to maintain position

-👉 This is real muscle confusion
+๐ฅ This is what real muscle confusion looks like

-👉 This does not replace your current training
+This does not replace what youโre doing

 - lift